hammal/cbadc/docs/source/tutorials/b_general/plot_e_fixed_point_aritmetics.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 57-64

 -------------------------
-Fixed Point Configuration
+Fixed-Point Configuration
 -------------------------

-Next we configure the fixed point by instantiating :py:class:`cbadc.utilities.FixedPoint`.
+Next we configure the fixed-point precision by instantiating :py:class:`cbadc.utilities.FixedPoint`.